danielcelliot/danielcelliot/README.md

 ### Amazon Shopping Bot

-A command-line shopping bot that monitors the availabilty of specific low-supply items sold at online retailers and automatically purchase them as soon as they are in stock.
+A command-line shopping bot that monitors the availabilty of specific low-supply items sold at online retailers and automatically purchase them as soon as they are in stock.<br>
 Built using:

 - .NET Framework
 - Selenium.